 When does menopause start?

-Hormonal changes take place from age 35-55
+Hormonal changes take place anywhere from age 35-55

 By the time many women “officially” start menopause, they’ve been experiencing symptoms for some time — ranging from several months to more than 10 years.
 That’s because your hormones start to shift and fluctuate long before your period stops.